Search waiting | Matsusada Precision

 Technical Terms

-The Modbus is a serial communication protocol that was originally published by Modicon (now Schneider Electric) in 1979 for use with its programmable logic controllers (PLCs).
-It has since become a de facto standard communication protocol in the industrial electronics field.
-Its popularity stems from the fact that it is an open protocol (its specification is publicly available and royalty-free), it is relatively simple to implement, and it is robust.
+Modbus is a serial communication protocol originally published by Modicon (now Schneider Electric) in 1979 for use with Programmable Logic Controllers (PLCs).
+Due to its open standard, simple implementation, and robust performance, it has become a de facto standard in the industrial electronics field.